CristiV225/turn-signals/README.md

-# Car Turn Signals - FPGA
+# Automotive Turn Signals - FPGA

 A finite state machine (FSM) implemented in VHDL on a Basys 3 FPGA board, simulating a car turn signal system.